nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `find_person [n/NAME] [p/PHONE] [e/EMAIL] [t/TAG]`
 * The fields that can be specified include the person's `NAME`, `PHONE`, `EMAIL`, and `TAG`.
 At least one field must be provided.
 * Matching is case-insensitive, and partial matching on a keyword is not accepted to reduce the number of unrelated search results for greater convenience in searching.
-* Only for the `NAME` field, multiple keywords can be provided and must be separated by whitespace.
-Matching is successful as long as a person's name contains words that fully matches any of the specified keywords.
+* Only for the `NAME` and `TAG` fields, multiple keywords can be provided.
+The keywords must be separated by whitespace for the `NAME` field, and a comma for the `TAG` field.
+Matching is successful as long as a person's name/tag(s) contains words that fully matches any of the specified keywords.

 Example:
 * `find_person n/John Doe t/Student` shows a list of persons whose name contains words that fully matches any of the two specified name keywords `John` and `Doe`, and is tagged with `Student`.